Sports in Chicago: College sports

 Seven NCAA Division I athletic programs reside in the Chicago metropolitan area.
 The DePaul Blue Demons, Loyola Ramblers, Chicago State Cougars, and UIC Flames, none of which sponsor football, are all within the city limits.
 All play their main revenue sport of men's basketball in the city; only DePaul does not play on its campus, instead using Wintrust Arena at the McCormick Place convention center on the Near South Side.

 The Northwestern Wildcats, Northern Illinois Huskies, and Valparaiso Beacons are all programs that play in the surrounding area.
-Northern Illinois is a Division I Bowl Subdivision school along with Northwestern, which is the only Power Five school in the Chicago area.
+Northern Illinois is a Division I Bowl Subdivision school along with Northwestern, which is the only Power Four school in the Chicago area.
 Although the Illinois Fighting Illini are located two hours south in Champaign, they have the largest fan following in Chicago.
 The football program of Notre Dame, which is located in South Bend, Indiana, which is an hour and a half to the east, also has a huge following in the Chicago Area, especially in its southwest suburbs.

 The Big Ten Conference is headquartered in Rosemont after relocating from another suburb, Park Ridge, in 2013.